marcinleszczynski/swsn-contextual-augumentation-llm/README.md

-# Contextual Augmentation with Pydantic AI
+# Contextual Augmentation for Entity Linking without external dataset

 This project implements a contextual augmentation pipeline for entity linking using Large Language Models (LLMs) via `pydantic-ai`.